-- Consultation with the clinical coordinator: Consultation with the clinical coordinator before completing your field experience application is critical to the smooth completion of your field experiences and is a requirement for approval of your field experience application. - Registration: You will not be registered for practicum/internship unless your field experience application has been submitted and approved.
+- Consultation with the clinical coordinator: Consultation with the clinical coordinator before completing your application for practicum/internship is critical to the smooth placement and completion of your field experiences and is a requirement for approval of your field experience. - Registration: You will not be registered for practicum/internship unless your application for practicum/internship has been submitted.
 Registration information and procedures are administered by the senior director of graduate studies.